 Skip to Content

-Many people who tow a trailer may not be aware of the impact proper trailer hitch height has on their towing experience… and their safety.
-There are many things to know when towing a travel trailer (or any type of trailer, for that matter), and hitch height is only one consideration.
+Many people who tow a trailer may not be aware of the impact proper hitch height has on their towing experience… AND their safety.
+While there are many things to know when towing a travel trailer (or any type of trailer, for that matter), proper hitch height is one of the most important things to consider.
+If you don’t maintain the appropriate hitch height when towing, other important factors involved in a good towing experience can be impacted, which can lead to damage to your trailer, your towing vehicle, and/or your safety.

 So, let’s take a deep dive into trailer hitch height, and we’ll show you exactly how significantly your towing experience can be impacted if your trailer’s hitch isn’t level.